Liapootah Dam: Hydroelectric power station

-Liapootah is very narrow and is considered a run of river storage.
+Lake Liapootah is very narrow and is considered a run-of-the-river storage.
 During high inflow events the pond level can threaten the Tarraleah Power Station upstream.
 The drum gate is designed to lower automatically and maintain a maximum pond level below the flood level of Tarraleah station.
 Having the drum gate installed maximises the head at Liapootah station.
 The alternative to this would have been to build the dam at a lower level, thus reducing the available output from Liapootah station.

 The power station was commissioned in 1960 by the Hydro Electric Corporation (TAS) and the station has three 29.1 MW English Electric Francis turbines, with a combined generating capacity of 87.3 MW of electricity.
 Within the station building, each turbine has a fully embedded spiral casing and water flow is controlled by a spherical rotary main inlet valve and a turbine relief valve designed to prevent spiral casing overpressure.
 The station output, estimated to be 440 GWh annually, is fed to TasNetworks' transmission grid via three banks of 11 kV/220 kV three-phase English Electric generator transformers to the outdoor switchyard.